danielsaad/ds-contest-tools/docs/README.md

 ### build

-Builds the problem with the main solution only.
+Builds the problem with only the main solution.

 Usage: `python3 build.py build [-a] <problem_id>`

 Options:
 - **-a**: Builds problem with all solutions.
-- **-s**: (Not implemented yet) Builds problem with specific solution only.
+- **-s**: Builds problem with only the specific solution.

 ### pack2boca